michtrofimov/hse_data_analysis_MSA/README.md

 ### Afterword from TA

-I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks. :)
+I hope it was fun to learn about alignments, motif search and analysis of ChIP-Seq peaks. :)
 Write me at Skoltech e-mail, search it in Outlook by Anna Rybina.

 ### Acknowledgement